brug-be/articles_of_association/README_FR.md

 liabilities.

-The General Assembly meeting may appoint an auditor appointed for one year and re-elected, to audit the accounts of the association and to submit its annual report.
+The General Assembly meeting may appoint an auditor appointed for one year and re-elected, to audit the accounts of the Association and to submit its annual report.

 ### Article 21.
 Banking

-Banking under the daily management of the association are signed by the board member appointed to this task.
+Banking under the daily management of the Association are signed by the board member appointed to this task.

 ## TITRE VI: MISCELLANEOUS